-Since 1988, the Southeast Michigan Land Conservancy has helped preserve over 2,500 acres in southeast Michigan.
+Since 1988, the Southeast Michigan Land Conservancy has helped preserve approximately 3,400 acres in southeast Michigan.
 This has been accomplished through:

 SMLC has, at times, assisted local governments and other agencies with their land protection efforts.